By Richard Laker, Certified GNM Clinician

 In the UK there is an educational entry point for children aged 4 to join a reception class and full time education from the September, January and April of the year they are aged 4.
 This often sudden change of a child’s life being separated for numerous hours of the day 5 days a week can be a big shock to their evolving systems.
 After approximately 5 to 7 weeks after their start date there is a half term holiday break of at least a week and this is precisely the period I was able to observe a large number of children in my children’s classes breaking out with chicken pox which is then treated as a contagious outbreak amongst the class.

 What I believe we are observing is the understanding and the relief of the children to the fact that they will be having or having experienced at least a week’s break from the initial deep separation conflict involving going to school.
 They relax and allow their bodies to enter the healing phase during this relief period allowing the separation stress and anxiety levels to significantly diminish truly for the first time in a number of weeks.
 Not all children will develop chicken pox and I suspect this is purely down to the individual child’s previous experiences and their own perceptions.
+As children become comfortable at school and form friendships, especially over the next 6 years before moving to secondary school we will start to witness various programming conflicts coming to light, from anger and rage to bed wetting where we are looking at boundary, territorial and identity conflicts playing out.

 These years before puberty will have much to do with the shaping of a child’s personality and their perception of themselves and the world around them.
 As parents, we can only do our best to guide our children.
 Having a sound GNM foundation as a parent of a young child can really make a difference to help them navigate, understand and resolve the various conflicts that life throws at them.
 When we experience a child with rage we need to pay attention to how they see themselves fitting into the world, how they fit into their families and how they fit in with their friends.

 Having experienced rage from my son, I found the solution for him personally is to assist him to develop his own identity.
 He is highly self-motivated and always pays attention so encouraging and supporting him with hobbies and extracurricular activities has helped him build a sense of individuality where he feels less desire to compete and try to fit in, but rather share his enthusiasm amongst his peers with his own unique experiences thus laying claim to his own identity.
+When my daughter went through a period in her life where she expressed rage and developed an eating disorder, we were eventually able to understand that her conflicts came from her closest friendship group where she felt she was treated as an outcast by some of her friends.

 A lot of what was perceived by her as bullying would happen during the lunch time period which was the source of her eating disorder.
 Once we were able to help her identify the situation and help her work out a solution and come to terms with what she had experienced, her symptoms of anger, rage and issues around eating completely stopped and she shifted back to a healthy and happy child once again.
+Children aren’t born with an instruction manual and as parents we are ourselves learning every day, but with the knowledge and ability to put this information into practice we can support our children and learn with them resulting in a pleasant and happy childhood to look back on.